 For extreme messes, you might want to opt for a heavy-duty, machine washable mop, suitable for all surfaces.
-This mop has a power ringer for removing more water from the microfiber head, which means your wood floors will dry faster.
 Before mopping, you may want to consider using a reliable broom and dustpan to pick up loose dirt.
 When you are done sweeping and mopping, finish off your hardwood floor with a protectant and polish, which will restore that glossy shine.

 How to Clean Dog Messes off Other Floor Types